 Medicines to help treat complications of RSV infection include:

-- Corticosteroids .
+- Corticosteroids.
 These medicines may be used if a child has an RSV infection and also has asthma or an allergic-type breathing problem.
-But corticosteroids are not used now as often as they were used in the past.
+But corticosteroids are typically not used.

 What to think about

 - Ribavirin (Virazole) is an antiviral medicine that is very rarely used to treat people with RSV infections who have a high risk of developing complications.
 Studies so far have provided conflicting evidence regarding its effectiveness.
 The doctor will consider the particular circumstances of the person being treated before making a recommendation about ribavirin.

 - Bronchodilators are typically not used, but they may be tried for babies who are having trouble breathing.
 The medicine can be continued if it helps.